Contact Us

 File Categories

 This section displays a chart that provides a visual representation of the content makeup by category.
-The inner ring is made up of the main document categories.
+The inner ring comprises the main document categories.
 These directly correspond to the color-coded legend displayed on the left.
 The outer ring is the different document types included in the category.
 By default, the chart shows the file size for each category, but you can select to view the total file count instead.
 The chart does not include unknown document types.
 You can include these document types by selecting the Show Unknown Types toggle.

 Filtering the Chart